How do I get started?

 How do I apply to Bellarmine?

 Service members and veterans will follow the same application process as the general population.
 It is a separate process from the VA application for benefits that you can begin at any time.
-You can apply online here for undergraduate admissions and here for graduate admissions.
+Apply now on our application page.

 In addition, you should contact Bellarmine Military and Veterans Service and introduce yourself as an incoming student.
 We would like to get to know you and introduce ourselves.
 It is always nice to put a face to a name, and it would give us an opportunity to help ease the transition into Bellarmine and discuss some of the benefits available to you on campus.